-- Youth Services: Volunteers who would be willing to share their time with our younger patrons., such as a model car construction activity, a bi-lingual program, homework help or SAT preparation classes.
+- Youth Services: Share your time with our younger patrons.
+A few ideas include a bi-lingual program, homework help or SAT preparation classes.

-- Microfilm Researcher: Local historians have the opportunity to research microfilm requests, in addition to assisting patrons in the Rotunda Room of the Library.
+- Microfilm Researcher: Assist patrons in the Rotunda Room of the Library.

-- Computer Help Desk Assistant: This volunteer assists patrons with computer questions and troubleshooting.
+- Computer Help Desk Assistant: Assist patrons with computer questions and troubleshooting.

-- Technical Services Assistant: Help the staff in cataloging, labeling, and covering the new materials.
+- Technical Services Assistant: Help staff with cataloging, labeling, and covering new materials.

-- Bibliotopia Help Desk: This volunteer helps patrons locate books and operate the self-checkouts.
+- Bibliotopia Help Desk: Help patrons locate books and operate the self-checkouts.

-- Program Facilitator: If you have a hobby, interest, or vocation that you could share with the community, the Library would like to work with you to establish a one-time program, or a series of programs, that best serve our patrons and the community.
+- Program Facilitator: Share a hobby, interest, or vocation with the community.
+The Library would like to work with you to establish a one-time program, or a series of programs, that best serve our patrons and the community.

-- Bravo Home Delivery: The volunteer will deliver requested materials at a mutually beneficial delivery time.
+- Bravo Home Delivery: Deliver requested materials at a mutually beneficial delivery time.

 - Literacy Tutors: Following 12 hours of standardized training, tutors are matched with an adult over the age of 18 who wants to concentrate on improving reading and other basic skills.
 Tutors can also be matched with someone whose primary language is not English, but would like to learn English with the guidance and supervision of the tutor/student coordinator.